About Metis Center For Psychological Services

 Well-versed in cognitive behavioral techniques, I am dedicated to assisting individuals explore the power of thoughts and how altering thoughts often can improve functioning.
 I am comfortable utilizing traditional and creative interventions, and hope to honor your uniqueness by jointly creating an individualized plan for treatment.

-I currently practice in the Boulder and Erie offices.
+I currently practice in the Lafayette office.

 About Courtney Glueck, PhD